top of page

 Review their product status

-Here’s the product canvas we use in Fundamentals of Managing Products.
+Here’s the product brief we use in Fundamentals of Managing Products.

 Product management product canvas